froots/froots.github.io/services/index.md

 __Modern front-end applications can be more complex to build and maintain than your back-end__.
 But it's hard to find front-end engineers with a solid software engineering background.
 Should you train up your existing team or hire specialists?

-__You're starting out on a new web applicaiton project, but can't agree the best approach__.
+__You're starting out on a new web application project, but can't agree the best approach__.
 How do you get past differing opinions and build the right thing?

 I've been there and done all that. __I can help your company tackle these challenges__.

 <div class="align-center mtb">
-  <a class="button button--secondary button--wide" href="#contact">Contact Jim Now</a>
+  <a class="button button--secondary button--wide" href="#contact">Let's talk!</a>
 </div>

+---

 ## Why Jim?